stormbeard/thesis/proposal/proposal.md

 platform which proactively balances the file system workload based on node capabilities can improve performance [5][6][7][8].
-In this document, I propose an adaptive data placement technique for the Nutanix file system, aiming to improve performance in heterogeneous clusters using the NDFS.
+In this document, I propose an adaptive data placement technique for the Nutanix file system, aiming to improve performance in heterogeneous clusters using NDFS.

 Introduction
 ------------